 We encourage people to support their local through promotional material and the award-winning CAMRA newsletter Pints West.

 We have records (from our observations and research) of closed pubs which have an uncertaim future.
 We have previously made these records available to people who are looking to run local pubs (emphasising that the records are not fully comprehensive and are good to the date of the last observation).

-to email us, or write to us at: PO Box 2960 Bristol & District CAMRA BS6 9FW.
+If you are interesting in joining, please just turn up to a meeting, or for further details email us, or write to us at: PO Box 2960 Bristol & District CAMRA BS6 9FW.